Watch Career Potential Videos on YouTube

 3. What implications do these answers have on my current and future career choices?

-Secondly, they point to areas where your own internal satisfaction will most likely match your external success – professionally, financially, and as a “whole human being” who is able to bring your complete self to the work.
+Your answers to all these questions are important for several reasons.
+First, they point to your natural talents, gifts and skills.
+Second, they point to areas where your own internal satisfaction will most likely match your external success – professionally, financially and as a “whole human being” who is able to bring your complete self to work.

 And, finally, your answers will highlight the critical areas on which to focus your next career move – those areas where your talents and passions intersect with market demand!